Canonicalizing zeta generators: genus zero and genus one: Background on multizeta values

 \subsection{Motivic MZVs}

-In this article, we will use a simplistic definition for the $\Q$-algebra of {\em motivic MZVs}, which were constructed and studied in depth as a subcategory of the category of mixed Tate motives ($MTM$) unramified over $\mathbb{Z}$ by Deligne, Goncharov, Manin and others, until Brown proved that the subcategory is equal to the full category (see \cite{Brown:2011mot}).
+We shall here recall the $\Q$-algebra of {\em motivic MZVs}, which were constructed and studied in depth as a subcategory of the category of mixed Tate motives ($MTM$) unramified over $\mathbb{Z}$ by Deligne, Goncharov, Manin and others, until Brown proved that the subcategory is equal to the full category (see \cite{Brown:2011mot}).
 Our definition follows from Brown's results.
+For further reading, see \cite{BurgosFresan,DeligneMultizetas,dupont2024motives}.
+The motivic Lie algebra associated to motivic MZVs is known to be freely generated by one element in each odd degree; a fact that we will make crucial use of in this paper.